 Rock Samphire (Crithmum maritimum)

-Rock Samphire has flattened, succulent leaves and umbels of yellow flowers.
-Its growing season is May to September.
-Found growing in clumps of rocky coastlines.
+Rock Samphire is a distinctive plant characterised by its flattened, succulent leaves and clusters of vibrant yellow flowers.
+It thrives during the growing season, which typically lasts from May to September.
+Rock Samphire is commonly found in clumps along rocky coastlines.

-To harvest, just pinch off the parts you want, and do not remove the whole plant.
+To harvest Rock Samphire, just pinch off the parts you want, and do not remove the whole plant.

 Like Marsh Samphire, Rock Samphire has a salty taste, yet with it comes the strong aromatic flavour of parsley.
 The taste is very strong and spicy, so use sparingly if raw, or try it steamed or stir fried.
 Traditionally, stems of Rock Samphire were preserved by pickling in vinegar.